yangningBU/dotfiles/README.md

 # dotfiles
 This is how I stay alive... on various machines.

-Install with `source <(curl -s https://raw.githubusercontent.com/yangningBU/dotfiles/master/dotfile-control.sh)`
+Install with `curl -s https://raw.githubusercontent.com/yangningBU/dotfiles/master/dotfile-control.sh | bash -`

 You will notice there is a forked powerline.py from [powerline](https://github.com/milkbikis/powerline-bash) here as well.